dlcastillop/final-countdown-js/README.md

   - `withoutLeadingZero`: a string indicating the remaining time without leading zeroes.
 - `pause`: a function that, when called, will pause the stopwatch.
 - `play`: a function that, when called, will resume (or start) the stopwatch.
-- `reset`: a function that, when called, will reset the stopwatch and the remaining time to their initial state/values.
+- `reset`: a function that, when called, will reset the stopwatch.
 - `togglePause`: a function that, when called, will toggle between pausing and playing the stopwatch.

 Example: